[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1503: Birth in Provence of prophet Nostradamus (Michel de Notre Dame).
 He publishes his prophecies in 1555 and 1558.
 See James Randi's book, The Mask of Nostradamus.
 1990.

-In the first part of the 1500s Theophrastus Bombastus von Hoheheim, otherwise known as Paraclesus created the famous opiated potion, laudanum.
+In the first part of the 1500s Theophrastus Bombastus von Hoheheim, otherwise known as Paracelsus created the famous opiated potion, laudanum.
 Laudanum has come to be a generic term for a variety of oral opiate preparations.
-When laudanum is made to Paraclesus' original recipe using orange and lemon juice, one gets a primitive form of heroin.
+When laudanum is made to Paracelsus' original recipe using orange and lemon juice, one gets a primitive form of heroin.
 Laudanum-named preparations were a staple medicine used by medical doctors up through the early decades of the twentieth century.
 Although a tussle between herbalists and medical practitioners continued, the medical establishment embraced laudanum and other opiate preparations for pain relief and their effect of masking the symptoms of disease.

 From website The Boodle Boys - by R. A. Kris Millegan 2000. his mailto: roadsend@aol.com

-1503-1505: World exploration: Little-known voyage by
+1503-1505: World exploration: Little-known voyage by French

-and brought back a son, Essomericq, of the local king, who had a son
+brought back a son, Essomericq, of the local king, who had a son

 who remained in France.
 The facts remain unknown.
 One possible